Communicable Disease Prevention Plan

 Proof of Vaccination & BC Vaccine Card

-Kootenay Backcountry Guides do not require proof of vaccination to join any of our courses or trips.
+Kootenay Backcountry Guides does not require proof of vaccination to join any of our courses or trips.
 However, we are subject to government and health authority rules regarding vaccination requirements.
-Lodges and transport Canada may require proof of vaccination to board helicopters or enter their lodges.
-We are not responsible for refunds to any participants who join a trip or course that are subject to vaccine mandates.
+Lodges and Transport Canada may require proof of vaccination to board helicopters or enter their lodges.
+We are not responsible for refunds to any participants who join a trip or course subject to vaccine mandates.
 Presently the B.C. government does not have any vaccine mandate for any services.
-This is subject to change.
+This is subject to change as per the provincial health officer.

 For more information regarding a possible vaccination mandate in B.C., please visit here: https://www2.gov.bc.ca/vaccinecard.html